 Brandon Butler, Chief Instructor/Director of Tactical Rescue Services

-Brandon has been in the emergency services field for over 22 years.
-Starting as a Cadet/Explorer for a local Police Department and then moving through many positions in the emergency services community to his current professional position as a Fire Captain and Technical Rescue Instructor, he has always had exceptional instructional skills and is dedicated to learning.
+Brandon has been in the emergency services field for over 25 years.
+Starting as a Cadet/Explorer for a local Police Department and then moving through many positions in the emergency services community to his current professional position as a Fire Captain and Technical Rescue Instructor, and now Retired from the fire service, he has always had exceptional instructional skills and is dedicated to learning.

 - Rope Rescue and Operations

 - Urban Search and Rescue Operations (USAR)

 - Vehicle and Heavy Equipment Extrication